 Unlike Vanguard, Crucible, Gambit, Trials, and Xur’s Strange Favor ranks, earning reputation to increase Iron Banner ranks is a bit different.
 Players still earn reputation by completing matches and increase the earnings by gaining streaks, but they can also earn boosts.

-There are three ways to get an Iron Banner rank boost: equip five pieces of Iron Banner gear (weapons, armor, and ornaments), complete Daily Challenges, and equip an Iron Banner emblem.
+There are three ways to get an Iron Banner rank boost: equip five pieces of Iron Banner gear (weapons, armor, and ornaments), complete Iron Banner Challenges, and equip an Iron Banner emblem.
 Doing all three of these offers a significant reputation boost, fast tracking your rank.
 If you wish to wear an Exotic armor piece, you can have four pieces of Iron Banner armor and one Iron Banner ornament, for example.
 Any combination works between ornaments and armor, as long as you hit the required five.

 Speaking of rank, take a look at our Iron Banner Ranks guide for information on each level, the points need to move up, and what you get for resetting.

 Iron Banner bounties are gone.
-You’ll no longer have four bounties to pick up from Saladin, instead, you will have Daily Challenges that reward you with gear.
+You’ll no longer have four bounties to pick up from Saladin, instead, you will have Iron Banner Challenges that reward you with gear.
 These challenges are displayed on the Iron Banner node and are labelled in-game as Weekly Challenges - hence the general confusion around them.
 An Iron Banner Challenge typically involves completing matches while using a specific subclass type.
 Here are the challenges (check in-game to see which subclass element you must use):

-Completing a Daily Challenge will get you one marker on the aforementioned Iron Banner rank boost.
-There are four Daily Challenges to complete during every Iron Banner event.
-A Daily Challenge is unlocked each day for the first four days of the event for players to tackle.
-Don’t feel you have to log in each day to do the challenge, they will all be available to complete even if you wait four days to play.
+Completing an Iron Banner Challenge will get you one marker on the aforementioned Iron Banner rank boost.
+There are four Iron Banner Challenges to complete during every Iron Banner event.
+A challenge is unlocked each day for the first four days of the event for players to tackle.
+Don’t feel you have to log in each day to do the challenge; they will all be available to complete even if you wait four days to play.
 That is to say, if you log in for the first time on the fifth day of the Iron Banner event, you can do all four Iron Banner Challenges in a single day, or throughout the remainder of the event.

 Rewards & Focusing Engrams